Setting the Stage ~ How Judaism Developed from Kingdom Division to Roman Occupation

 We begin our study of the life of Yeshua haNotzri (Jesus of Nazareth) by looking at the history of His people…

-Over the next few blogs we will see how prophesy was woven into Jewish history and how the latter books of the OT fit together chronologically.
+Over the next few blogs we will see how prophesy was woven into Jewish history and how the latter books of the Hebrew scriptures fit together chronologically.

-Thus, we begin our study of the life of Yeshua haNotzri (Jesus of Nazareth) by looking at the history of His people, a history which led to fervent expectations of a coming Jewish Messiah.
+Thus, we begin our study of the life of Yeshua haNotzri by looking at the history of His people from kingdom division to Roman occupation.
+This history led to fervent expectations of a coming Jewish Messiah.
 It is the history of a stubborn and rebellious people whom God nonetheless continued loving and choosing to be His own.

 1. Edersheim, Alfred.The Life and Times of Jesus the Messiah.
 Grand Rapids, Ml: : Christian Classics Ethereal Library, 1886.